 My one advice – do your research!
 The first one I purchased arrived in two plastic seals and then fell apart in my mouth on the third use.

-My next steps to further reducing waste while travelling
+Next steps to further reducing waste while travelling

-While I had made a few changes, there are still further steps towards reducing waste when travelling.
+Even with these changes there are still further steps towards reducing waste when travelling.

 Firstly, I am looking for a package free deodorant.
 I am still a little dubious about this, so if anyone has found a good one they can recommend – please let me know!